 Chronic Disease Risk Reduction

 The Chronic Disease Risk Reduction (CDRR) program operates within the Harvey County Health Department.
-The CDRR grant supports the Health Department in the development and implementation of a comprehensive plan for the reduction of health-risk behaviors.
+The CDRR grant supports the development and implementation of a comprehensive plan for the reduction of health-risk behaviors.
 Funded by the Kansas Department of Health and Environment, CDRR grants focus on improving policies, systems and environments to reduce the risk of individuals developing chronic diseases.

 Chronic diseases account for roughly 75% of health care costs each year, more than $10 billion per year in Kansas.
 As states struggle to meet the staggering costs of health care, the most cost-effective interventions are frequently overlooked.
 Impressive achievements in population health are possible by reducing the prevalence of risk factors that underlie chronic disease and injury. |